Pitfall: The Mayan Adventure: Background

-Pitfall: The Mayan Adventure was initially in development for the Super NES under the title Pitfall Harry: The Mayan Adventure and formed part of a string of franchise revivals by Activision along with games such as Kaboom!: The Mad Doctor’s Revenge and River Raid: Mission of No Return, both of which were based on their original Atari 2600 entries.
+Pitfall: The Mayan Adventure was initially in development for the Super NES under the title Pitfall Harry: The Mayan Adventure and formed part of a string of franchise revivals by Activision along with other games from the Atari 2600 such as Kaboom! and River Raid.
 The three titles were showcased at Summer Consumer Electronics Show in 1993 featuring sprite-based visuals, with early promotional materials and previews for Pitfall Harry touting several features not found in the final release such as underwater and flying sections, as well as 32 stages.

 Despite Pitfall being slated for a Winter 1993 launch, the three titles were delayed to 1994; Kaboom! and River Raid were eventually cancelled for unknown reasons, while the former remained in full development.
-Kroyer Films, an animation studio which worked on several projects like FernGully: The Last Rainforest, was later brought to assist in the creation of Pitfall: The Mayan Adventure by providing hand-drawn animations and graphics.
-The game was showcased at Summer CES 1994, now under its final name and sporting hand-drawn visuals by Kroyer Films, while the lead platform transitioned from the Super NES to the Genesis.
+Kroyer Films, an animation studio which worked on several projects like FernGully: The Last Rainforest (1992), was later brought to assist in the creation of Pitfall: The Mayan Adventure by providing hand-drawn animations and graphics.
+The game was showcased at Summer CES 1994, now under its final name and sporting hand-drawn visuals by Kroyer Films, while the lead platform transitioned from the Super NES to the Sega Genesis.